 Though cable is provided in all residence hall rooms, students must bring their own TVs.

 The Mailroom is located in the lower level of the Kirk Center, where U.S. Mail and UPS parcels can be sent and received.
 After arriving on campus, each student is assigned a mailbox number.
 Incoming mail should be addressed as follows:

 320 S. Main St.

 Olivet, MI 49076

 Each residence hall has coin-operated washers and dryers.
 There are also vending machines in each building.

 Lofts are permitted in residence hall rooms, provided that certain safety regulations are followed in their construction.
 The Guidelines for Loft Construction/Loft Registration Form is available from the Housing office.
 All lofts must be completed and registered by the first full week of October (Fall) or February (Spring).
-Lofts will be inspected by a licensed contractor for approval.
+Lofts will be inspected and approved by the Hall Director.